savar95x/dotfiles/README.md

 Raise an issue if something doesn't work.

 ### TODO
-[ ] Add fonts, simp1e-cursor, gruvbox-material-gtk (via links and downloading).
+- [ ] Add fonts, simp1e-cursor, gruvbox-material-gtk (via links and downloading).
+- [ ] Fix some shortcuts (like in file manager) being username dependent.
-[ ] Add quality of life stuff like syncthing, downloader-cli, sof-firmware, spotdl (via links and downloading).
+- [ ] Add quality of life stuff like syncthing, downloader-cli, sof-firmware, spotdl (via links and downloading).
-[ ] Port configs to 1366x768 as well.
+- [ ] Port configs to 1366x768 as well.
-[ ] Write an install script.
+- [ ] Write an install script.

 <!--
 ### Thanks